UncreativeName1/uncreativename1.github.io/about.md

 permalink: /about/
 ---
 <p>
+I am a '27 student at the University of Waterloo for Computer Science.
-Currently, I am a '22 high school student attending Holy Trinity School.
-I'm passionate about both math and computer science, and look forward to expanding my knowledge in each.
+Throughout my high school years, I've been very passionate about both math and programming, and as a result, much of my time has been dedicated to preparing for various contests in these fields.
+I'm always eager to deepen my understanding of both computer science and math!
 </p>

 Email: <a href="mailto:{{site.email}}?Subject=From Blog Site:">{{site.email}}</a>